tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 });
 ```

-We can thought the limited parallel execution as a room where tasks can be run in parallel, but the space is bounded to accept only a limited number of tasks.
+We can think the limited parallel execution as a room where tasks can be run in parallel, but the space is bounded to accept only a limited number of tasks.
 Every time a task in the room completes another task from the collection drops in and starts executing.
 The goal is to split the overhead of running too many tasks in parallel and avoid running out of resources.

 ### Limited parallel execution with promises ###